 Plastering is hard enough, so don’t beat yourself up trying to figure out how much plaster you will need.
 The first option I HIGHLY recommend is to contact the management at the place from which you intend to order your material and ask them to calculate the order.
-You can give them your building’s dimensions and other details they request and they will give you a very accurate bag count and sand quantity.
+You can give them your building’s dimensions and other details they request and they will give you a very accurate bag count and sand quantity for estimating your Natural Hydraulic Lime Order.
 In fact, they will most likely be more accurate than you will with the formulas below.

 There are two major players in the Natural Hydraulic Lime Plaster arena.
 The East Coast is covered by De Gruchy’s Lime Works located in Pennsylvania.
 They will happily help you estimate the material order and are also able to send out samples of materials and colors to help you choose the final coat material and color.
 They ship directly to you and if you use my vendor code (95501NHL) they will give you a discount on any purchase you make.
 Check out their website at http://www.limeworks.us/home.php.
 You can also purchase a cool plaster application gun that allows you to spray on your plaster, speeding the application process!